real2two/httpi/packages/client/README.md

 This is a simple HTTP interactions library for Discord with built-in handlers, which supports TypeScript, CommonJS, and ES Modules.

-Quick note: You should be using something else to handle the REST API, such as [`@discordjs/core`](https://github.com/discordjs/discord.js/tree/main/packages/core), since that isn't built-in to this library.

 ## Create a standalone client

 ```js